j2store/userguide/app_amazons3.md

 ####How to sell the files using Amazon S3 ?

-* Create a downloadable product product and start selling.
+* Create a downloadable product and start selling.
 Create a J2Store product with product type as "Downloadable product".
 Configure all basic options such as price and navigate to the Files tab.

 ***Note :*** Make sure you have set path to **Folder path for digital goods** in J2store configuration basic settings.
 ![](./assets/images/amazons3_download_folderpath.png)